 The Company was also exposed to fluctuating prices of raw materials, specifically urea and di-ammonium phosphates ("DAP"), used in its manufacturing processes in the growing products portion of the Home and Garden Business.
-The Company did not have any contracts outstanding and did not record any activity for these raw materials during the three month period ended January 3, 2010 as the Company completed the shutdown of the growing products portion of the Home and Garden Business during the second quarter of Fiscal 2009.
+The Successor Company did not have any contracts outstanding and did not record any activity for these raw materials during the three and six month periods ended April 4, 2010 as the Company completed the shutdown of the growing products portion of the Home and Garden Business during the second quarter of Fiscal 2009.
 See Note 3, Significant Accounting Policies-Discontinued Operations, for further information on the shutdown of the growing products portion of the Home and Garden Business.